 4th Year – AS 4412 (Fall) & AS 4413 (Spring)

-National Security Affairs and Preparation for Active Duty (Professional Officer Course)
+National Security, Leadership Responsibilities and Commissioning Preparation (Professional Officer Course)

 Examines the national security process, regional studies, advanced leadership ethics, and Air Force doctrine.
 Special topics of interest focus on the military as a profession, officership, military justice, civilian control of the military, preparation for active duty, and current issues affecting military professionalism.
 Continued emphasis is given to the refinement of communication skills.